Nearly 70 Years After GU Graduation, Nursing Alumna Looks Back on Career and Education

 Dolton grew up in Trenton, NJ, and learned about Georgetown from a high school friend, Elaine Schwab, who attended the university to study nursing and graduated in 1952.
 She has a copy of the letter that she and her mother sent to the nursing dean, Sister Agnes Miriam (1947-1952) of the Sisters of Charity of Nazareth (SCN), dated January 15, 1948, requesting an application.

 Additionally, she has other correspondence, including letters of acceptance to both the College of Arts and Sciences, signed by the Rev. Lawrence McHugh, SJ, and the School of Nursing.
-The reason for both is that Dolton was a member of the last class to participate in Georgetown’s five-year BSN program through which students took the first two years of classes in the College followed by the remaining three years in the School of Nursing.
+The reason for both is that Dolton was a member of one of the last classes to participate in Georgetown’s five-year BSN program through which students took the first two years of classes in the College followed by the remaining three years in the School of Nursing.

 “The first two years, we were really students in the College of Arts and Sciences,” she said, noting women were not yet admitted to the College.
 That did not occur until two decades later.
 “We participated in College activities, and we were more College of Arts and Sciences . . . than we were School of Nursing those first two years.”